 We learned to view the maximum RAM capacity supported by our machine in the earlier example.
-The below example demonstrates how to find the size of currently installed RAM.
+The example below demonstrates how to find the size of the currently installed RAM.

 $ sudo dmidecode --type 17 | grep -i size

 This command will show you the currently installed RAM capacity in your memory slots.
 Most systems usually provide more than one RAM slot.
-So, you can easily determine the amount of additional RAM supported by your machine.
-If any of the slots doesn’t have any RAM installed in them, you will get a notification saying no module installed.
+So you can easily determine the amount of additional RAM supported by your machine.
+If any of the slots don’t have any RAM installed in them, you will get a notification saying no module installed.